SYEDFAIZAN1987/ResNet18Experiments/README.md

 # ResNet18 Experiments

-This repository contains experiments conducted using the ResNet18 architecture for image classification.
+This repository contains experiments conducted using the ResNet18 architecture for image classification as an exercise in regularization techniques and pythonic functional programming.
 The experiments analyze the model's performance under different conditions, including baseline training, dropout regularization, and L2 weight regularization.
 Various metrics, including loss curves, accuracy trends, and confusion matrices, are visualized to assess the model’s performance.

 ---